Palang Pracharath Party: Former members

 On 29 January 2019, all four Prayut cabinet ministers (Uttama Savanayana, Suvit Maesincee, Sontirat Sontijirawong and Kobsak Pootrakool) resigned from their government positions after months of criticism.

-Prawit Wongsuwan, former Commander-in-Chief of the Royal Thai Army, and regarded as the mastermind of the 2014 military coup and of the junta regime, attended a party meeting in July 2019 and on June 22, 2020, accepted the Party's invitation to become its leader.
-Prawit replaced Uttama Savanayana, who lost the party leadership after the party’s executive board was dissolved, following the mass resignation of 18 board members, mainly the technocratic faction, including Suriya Juangroongruangkit and Somsak.Thepsuthin.
+Prawit Wongsuwon, former Commander-in-Chief of the Royal Thai Army, and regarded as the mastermind of the 2014 military coup and of the junta regime, attended a party meeting in July 2019 and on June 22, 2020, accepted the Party's invitation to become its leader.
+Prawit replaced Uttama Savanayana, who lost the party leadership after the party’s executive board was dissolved, following the mass resignation of 18 board members, mainly the technocratic faction, including Suriya Juangroongruangkit and Somsak Thepsuthin.
 This then led to a cabinet reshuffle, in which the military faction, led by Prayut, asserted its dominance.

 Controversies and scandals

 Potential conflicts of interest controversy

 The Pheu Thai Party has complained to the Election Commission (EC), accusing the Palang Pracharat Party of enjoying undue support from government figures and agencies.
 Democrat Party leader, Abhisit Vejjajiva, and others have called current cabinet ministers who are also party leaders to resign, citing possible potential conflicts of interests such as abusing government resources and budget allocation to gain an unfair advantage in the upcoming election.

 In response, Palang Pracharat party spokesman and Minister of the Office of the Prime Minister, Kobsak Pootrakool, assured that cabinet members will behave ethically and not abuse their authority.

 In November 2018, Prayut's cabinet approved an 86.9 billion baht cash handout package.
 Critics responded by alleging that the cash handouts are an attempt at "using people's tax money to buy votes" in the upcoming elections.
 The Election Commission also responded by announcing that it is looking into whether or not to open an investigation into this matter.

 Palang Pracharat leader and Industry Minister, Uttama Savanayana, denied the allegations and said that the cash handouts are intended to help the poor and the needy.